CHN Logo CHN Banner

 Should I file a PSA for Preschool and/or Kindergarten?

 Kindergarten attendance is not mandatory in California.
-A child is subject to compulsory education and entry into the first grade in September if his sixth birthday falls on or before December 2 of the same year.
+A child is subject to compulsory education and entry into the first grade the year he/she turns 6 before September 1st.

 You may, of course, teach your pre-schooler and five year old at home.
-Do not, however, indicate enrollment of these children on your affidavit because pre-schools are regulated by law to be licensed, and kindergartners who are enrolled in school are subject to additional health form requirements.
+Do not, however, indicate enrollment of these children on your affidavit.

 Should I file a PSA if I am using a correspondence school?

 In some instances, yes, you may need to file a PSA.
 Families enrolled in out-of-state programs are required by law to be enrolled in a California private school.
 Sometimes, the program has an office in California, and files the PSA.
-If it doesn't, it will be up to you to file an affidavit or enroll in a private Independent Study Program (ISP) in order to work in conjunction with one of these programs.
+If it doesn't, it will be up to you to file an affidavit or enroll in a Private School Satellite Program (PSP).

 Am I required to submit a fingerprint check?